 Faculty in the School of Journalism and Mass Communication perform cutting-edge research in digital media in the areas of social media, data journalism, gender and the digital divide and organizational strategy.
 Students have the opportunity to work on their own research or collaborate with faculty.
 Research activities in digital media include:

 Dr. Cindy Royal: Dr. Royal's research emphases include the role of data and programming in journalism, experience learning, gender and technology and the pedagogy of digital media.
-She has had articles published in Journalism and Mass Communication Quarterly, Social Science Computer Review, Journalism and Mass Communication Educator, the Journal of the International Symposium on Online Journalism, Harvard's Nieman Journalism Lab, Online Journalism Review and PBS MediaShift, and has contributed to textbooks and edited volumes.
+She has had articles published in Journalism and Mass Communication Quarterly, Social Science Computer Review, Journalism and Mass Communication Educator, the Journal of the International Symposium on Online Journalism, Harvard's Nieman Journalism Lab, Online Journalism Review and MediaShift, and has contributed to textbooks and edited volumes.
 In 2017, she received funding from the Knight Foundation for the PhDigital Bootcamp, a program to prepare early career faculty to lead innovative curriculum.
 In 2018, that funding was extended for two additional years.
 She has received grants in the past for implementing digital innovation in curriculum.
 More information is available at cindyroyal.com.

 Dale Blasingame: During his nine years in television news, Blasingame was an early adopter of social media and encouraged other journalists to see how these social media could dramatically enhance their reporting.
 Now in the academic world, his research interests cover many of the same grounds.
 His thesis looked at how Twitter has changed the delivery of breaking news and allowed gatejumpers to bypass the traditional gatekeepers.
 His article, Gatejumping: Twitter, TV News and the Delivery of Breaking News, appeared in the #ISOJ Journal in 2011.
 He co-authored the article and multimedia project Data Journalism: An Explication, which was published in the #ISOJ Journal in 2015.